cloud-elements/cardigan/README.md

 // Do something with serialized functions (e.g. send to Amadeus, save to disk)
 ```

+> PROTIP: Functions should not reference anything outside their lexical scope.

 ### Function deserialization:
 ```javascript
 const {deserialize, serialize} = require('@cloudelements/cardigan');